 Watching the warm welcome this “screw-up“ son received, the elder son became angry: What about me?
-I’ve never once left your side or dishonored you, he complains to the father (my paraphrase).
+I’ve never once left your side or dishonored you! he complains to the father (my paraphrase).
 It’s just not fair!
-And he’s right; it’s not fair.

 In Jesus’ day, the Pharisees often took on the elder son mentality.
 They saw only the sins of others and worked hard to earn God’s favor.
-And yet, today’s modern church is overrun with elder sons.
-It’s often much easier to point out the flaws of others while remaining blind to our own.
+Yet, today’s modern church is overrun with elder sons.
+It’s so much easier to point out the flaws of others while remaining blind to our own.

 But the Father loves BOTH sons.
 He pursues BOTH sons.
 His invitation to return home is available to BOTH of his sons.